alinz/baker.go/README.md

     driver: bridge
 ```

-Then for each service, a following `docker-compose` can be used.
-The only requirements is labels and networks.
-Make sure both baker and service has the same network interface
+Then for each service, the following `docker-compose` can be used.
+The only requirements are labels and networks.
+Make sure both baker and service have the same network interface

 ```yml
 version: "3.5"